Prospective Degree Student

 - Prospective Degree students will be advised through the START Office.

 - Upon being admitted, the student must call 313-593-5576 to schedule an advising appointment prior to registering for classes.

 - Coursework in the PDS program must be completed within one full academic year (3 semesters) of admission.

 - Students are responsible for taking all necessary placement exams in advance of, or within, the first semester of enrollment.

 - A PDS student will have fees assessed and adjusted by fee regulations identical to those governing regular matriculated students.
 All courses taken under PDS status are considered part of the undergraduate record.

+There are financial aid eligibility limitations.
 Prospective Degree Students have a special status at UM-Dearborn and are eligible to be considered for financial aid for up to 12 consecutive months before admission to a regular degree program.
 If a student is not admitted to a regular degree program at the end of the 12 consecutive months, the student is not eligible for additional financial aid.

 Requirements for Admission to a Degree Program

 During the final semester of PDS coursework, students are encouraged to apply for admission as a degree-seeking student and work closely with their START adviser regarding next steps.
 The application process includes submitting the Application for Admission and all required official transcripts and documents.
 Each of the four academic colleges has its own admission criteria:

 - College of Arts, Sciences, and Letters (CASL): 2.50 cumulative GPA for PDS coursework at UM-Dearborn.